Craps History: How Craps Evolved from Ancient Times to 21st Century

 1The Middle Ages

-As with most table games today, craps has been played for centuries and its origin remains unknown.
-Some researchers believe that a similar game was played in the Roman Empire but rather than a dice the Romans used a pig’s knucklebones.
-Another theory suggests that craps or hazard, as it was known for centuries, may be linked to the game of “azzahr” (“al-zahr” or “al dar”, meaning dice) that was popular in the Arabic world during the Middle Ages.
+As with most table games today, craps has been played for centuries and its precise origin remains unknown.
+Some researchers believe that a similar game was played in the Roman Empire; instead of dice, the Romans used pigs’ knucklebones.
+Another theory proposes that craps, or “hazard” as it was called for centuries, may be linked to the game “azzahr” (“al-zahr” or “al dar,” meaning dice) that was popular in the Arabic world during the Middle Ages.

 2Invented by the nobleman Sir William

-Most researchers, however, believe the origins of the modern game of craps could be traced back to the time of the Crusades and 1125, in particular, when the game was presumably invented by the nobleman Sir William of Tyre.
-Sir William, according to the historical sources, named the game after the castle where he and his knights engaged in a battle.
-The castle was known as “Asart” or “Hazarth”, which later became “hazard”.
+Most researchers, however, believe that the origins of the modern game of craps can be traced back to the Crusades, specifically to the year 1125, when the game was presumably invented by the nobleman Sir William of Tyre.
+According to historical sources, Sir William named the game after the castle where he and his knights fought a battle.
+The castle was known as “Asart” or “Hazarth,” which later evolved into the word “hazard.”

 3Craps in Medieval England

-The first written source to mention this game is the classic collection of stories by Geoffrey Chaucer The Canterbury Tales.
-Written in the late 14th century, the tales described the life in Medieval England and multiple characters were said to be engaging in some form of dice gambling.
-Meanwhile, the modern name “craps” most probably derives from the French word “crapaud”, which means toad.
+The first written source to mention this game is the classic collection of stories Geoffrey Chaucer’s The Canterbury Tales.
+Written in the late 14th century, the tales describe life in medieval England, and several characters are depicted engaging in some form of dice gambling.
+Meanwhile, the modern name “craps” most likely derives from the French word “crapaud,” which means “toad.”
 The term referred to the squatting position of the players who tossed the dice onto the floor.

 4Craps Become Popular in Europe

-By the 17th century, the game had become widely popular across Europe and was frequently played in French taverns where it was known as “hazard”.
-It was also one of the few games that were offered in the first European gambling houses.
+By the 17th century, the game had become widely popular across Europe and was frequently played in French taverns, where it was known as “hazard.”
+It was also one of the few games offered in the first European gambling houses.

 Craps Development in the USA

-The dice gambling game was brought to North America by French settlers at the beginning of the 17th century.
-It was played in the New French colony of Acadia, which was located in what is now Eastern Canada’s Maritime provinces.
-After the French and Indian War (1754-1763), New France lost control of Acadia and as a result, most of the settlers were deported.
-Some Acadians eventually ended up in today’s Louisiana where they developed the Cajun culture.
-Craps was a part of this culture.
+The dice gambling game of craps was brought to North America by French settlers at the beginning of the 17th century.
+It was played in the New French colony of Acadia, located in what are now the Maritime provinces of Eastern Canada.
+After the French and Indian War (1754-1763), New France lost control of Acadia and, as a result, most of the settlers were deported.
+Some Acadians eventually made their way to present-day Louisiana, where they developed Cajun culture.
+Craps was an integral part of that culture.

 Street Dice Games